RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-database.md

     When choosing how to back up data, keep the following in mind:

-    - To reduce downtime when replication is enabled, a failover is performed before restarting the master database.
+    - To reduce downtime when replication is enabled, a failover is performed before restarting the primary (master) database.

     - When persistence is enabled without replication, the database is unavailable during restart because the data is restored from the persistence file.
 AOF persistence restoration is slower than snapshot restoration.